 At one extreme of the tourism spectrum you have cookie-cutter, run-of-the-mill tours where you do nothing but visit iconic sites and follow a flag-waving guide around.
-At the other end there’s “adventure travel”, which involves exploration with a certain degree of risk (think activities like trekking and surfing).
+At the other end, there’s “adventure travel”, which involves exploration with a certain degree of risk (think activities like trekking and surfing).

 The truth is, the demand for these two very different ways of travel is slowly but surely changing; there appears to be a shift in the style of preferred travel today.
-Today, intrepid travelers around the world welcome the ‘experiential travel’ trend with arms wide open.
+Today, intrepid travellers around the world welcome the ‘experiential travel’ trend with arms wide open.

 The rise of experiential travel